viartemev/rabbitmq-kotlin/README.md

 TODO

 ## JMH Benchmarks
 The code can be found [here](https://github.com/viartemev/the-white-rabbit/tree/master/benchmarks/src/jmh).
-Results of the benchmark and comparison with [reactor-rabbitmq](https://github.com/reactor/reactor-rabbitmq) are presented below.
+Results of the benchmark and comparison with [reactor-rabbitmq](https://github.com/reactor/reactor-rabbitmq) are presented below, for details you can check the [discussion](https://github.com/viartemev/the-white-rabbit/issues/88#issuecomment-470461937).
 ```kotlin
 The White Rabbit